-In this course, participants will explore the ways in which adults learn critical thinking and they will experience different techniques to teach critical thinking.
-Exercises to be reviewed will include: Scenario analysis, heroes and villains, crisis decision simulation and critical incidents.
-The course will mix presentations by the leader with small group exercises.
+In this workshop, participants will explore the ways in which adults learn critical thinking and they will experience different techniques to teach critical thinking.
+Exercises to be reviewed will include: Scenario analysis, critical conversation protocols and critical incidents.
+The course is highly participatory and will take participants through a series of increasingly complex critical thinking activities.

 In this course, we will explore how adult learners transform their habits of mind through critical self-reflection and discourse.
-We will also examine the relationships between individuation, authenticity, and transformation.
-We will focus on practical and innovative strategies for fostering transformative learning in adult education settings.
-This is a distance learning course.
+We will also examine individual and social transformation and how they are connected.
+We will focus on practical and innovative strategies for fostering transformative learning in a wide range of adult education settings.
+This is a fully asynchronous distance learning course.

-Participants in this course will engage in an in-depth exploration of transformative learning with an emphasis on the role of affect and imagination in the learning process.
-The rational, cognitive approach will be reviewed for those participants unfamiliar with the traditional theory.
+Participants in this course will engage in an in-depth exploration of transformative learning with an emphasis on the role of affect, imagination and the arts in the learning process.
 We will investigate how the journey of becoming authentic is a transformative process.
-Jung's concept of individuation - differentiating one's Self from the collective- will be used as yet another lens through which we can view transformation.
+Jung's concept of individuation - —i.e., differentiating one's Self from the collective—will be used as yet another lens through which we can view transformation.
+Participants are encouraged to engage in various creative processes for exploring transformative learning in personal and professional contexts.
+This is a fully asynchronous distance learning course.

-This workshop will explore answers to questions concerning facilitating adult learning.
-Presentations from the workshop leader will be interspersed with small group exercises focusing on different approaches to helping adults learn.
+This workshop will explore different methods and contexts for facilitating adult learning.
 Participants will be encouraged to explore their own experiences as learners and facilitators and to consider how these experiences might help them to reframe their practice.
+This highly interactive course will examine what counts as an adult educational approach to learning, the emotional rhythms of learning and what adult students look for in their teachers.

 Discussion is one of the most frequently used teaching methodologies in higher and adult education today.
 This 2-day workshop takes participants through a number of increasingly complex and varied discussion exercises with the intent of participants being able to use and adapt these in their own practice.
 It is based on Stephen Brookfield (the workshop leader) and Stephen Preskill's books Discussion as a Way of Teaching (2005) and The Discussion Book (2016).